chenlonggang/Compressed-Suffix-Array/readme.md

 	 CSA is a Succinct Data Structure(SDS), SDS can represent an object as whole object in logic,in space close to information-theoretic lower bound of the object while supporting operations of the original object efficiently.
-	 CSA both is implicit expression about SA(suffix array),has the ability of fast pattern maching, and nedds little space.you can build a CSA-index for a document,and the you have mainly there operations in your hands:
+	 CSA is implicit expression about SA(suffix array),has the ability of fast pattern maching, and nedds little space.you can build a CSA-index for a document,and the you have mainly there operations in your hands:
 	 counting: count how many a pattern occurs in the document.